 With Boston becoming such a white collar town, the market for office space is a strong indicator of the local economy.
-The City downtown area has roughly 63.1 million square feet of office space.
-According to the firm Colliers Meredith & Grew, the City has a vacancy rate of 10.9% as of fourth quarter 2014.
-According to another firm, Cushman & Wakefield, the City's vacancy rate ranks right in the middle of the top 20 cities it measures, or right at the national average.
+The City downtown area has roughly 63.9 million square feet of office space.
+According to the firm Colliers International, the City has a vacancy rate of 8.9% as of fourth quarter 2015, down from 11.0% at the end of 2014.
+The annual absorption of office space was 2.1 million square feet.